youwen5/web/routes/+about.typ

 And for a moment, we might forget the ennui of the world and feel weightless atop its torrents.

-And maybe we#(apostrophe)d finally get to know each other.
+And maybe we’d finally get to know each other.

 But until then---I hope my words here suffice.